vbontempi/solution-tutorials/scalable-webapp-kubernetes.md

    ibmcloud cr login
    ```
    {: pre}
-3. Identify your **Container Registry** (e.g. us.icr.io) by running `ibmcloud cr info`
+4. Identify your **Container Registry** (e.g. us.icr.io) by running `ibmcloud cr info`
-4. Set MYREGISTRY env var to your registry.
+5. Set MYREGISTRY env var to your registry.
    ```sh
    export MYREGISTRY=<REGISTRY>
    ```
    {: pre}
-5. Build and tag (`-t`)the docker image
+6. Build and tag (`-t`)the docker image
    ```sh
    docker build . -t ${MYREGISTRY}/${MYNAMESPACE}/${MYPROJECT}:v1.0.0
    ```
    {: pre}
-6. Push the docker image to your container registry on IBM Cloud
+7. Push the docker image to your container registry on IBM Cloud
    ```sh
    docker push ${MYREGISTRY}/${MYNAMESPACE}/${MYPROJECT}:v1.0.0
    ```
    {: pre}
-7. On an IDE, navigate to **values.yaml** under `chart\YOUR PROJECT NAME` and update the **image repository** value pointing to your image on IBM Cloud container registry. **Save** the file.
+8. On an IDE, navigate to **values.yaml** under `chart\YOUR PROJECT NAME` and update the **image repository** value pointing to your image on IBM Cloud container registry. **Save** the file.

    For image repository details, run `echo ${MYREGISTRY}/${MYNAMESPACE}/${MYPROJECT}`

-8. [Helm](https://helm.sh/) helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.
-Navigate to `chart\YOUR PROJECT NAME`, then [follow steps 2) and 3) on how to configure tiller and initialize helm](https://{DomainName}/docs/containers?topic=containers-helm#public_helm_install).
+9. [Helm](https://helm.sh/) helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.
+Navigate to `chart\YOUR PROJECT NAME`, then [follow steps 2) and 3) on how to configure tiller and initialize Helm](https://{DomainName}/docs/containers?topic=containers-helm#public_helm_install).

+   With Helm 3, you can skip the configure tiller and initialize Helm steps.
+   {: tip}

-9. To install a Helm chart, change to the `chart\YOUR PROJECT NAME` directory and run the below command
+10. To install a Helm chart, change to `chart\YOUR PROJECT NAME` directory and run the below command
   ```sh
   helm install . --name ${MYPROJECT}
   ```
   {: pre}

+  With Helm 3, run `helm install ${MYPROJECT} .` command to install the Helm chart
+  {: tip}

-10. Use `kubectl get service ${MYPROJECT}-service` for your Java application and `kubectl get service ${MYPROJECT}-application-service`  for your Node.js application to identify the public port the service is listening on.
+11. Use `kubectl get service ${MYPROJECT}-service` for your Java application and `kubectl get service ${MYPROJECT}-application-service`  for your Node.js application to identify the public port the service is listening on.
 The port is a 5-digit number(e.g., 31569) under `PORT(S)`.
-11. For the public IP of worker node, run the below command
+12. For the public IP of worker node, run the below command
    ```sh
    ibmcloud ks workers ${MYCLUSTER}
    ```